voximity/raytracer/README.md

 Here is an image of a fedora mesh with a texture that I ripped from the game Roblox for testing's sake.

 ![Progress screenshot from 9/16/2021](/images/readme/9_16_2021.png)

+Later today, or at some point in the future, I'd like to work on adding normal maps (as well as maps for other physical properties), but this will require some more implementation details.